 Chef Technologist Paul Torrance oversees bloom. restaurant at the Waterloo campus of Conestoga College.
 As a certified Chef de Cuisine who teaches in the school’s culinary program, Torrance sees sauces as critical to boosting the value of virtually any dish, and at the same time, helping showcase your restaurant and the cooks who work there.

-Sanderson points out that sauce doesn’t need to be difficult, and there are alternatives.
-“Thinking of sauces scares some operators,” she said.
-“Either they don’t have the time or the skill and knowledge in the kitchen.
-But sauces can make you a lot of money.”
+Sauce doesn’t need to be difficult, and there are alternatives.
+Though the thought of sauces scares some operators – either they don’t have the time or the skill and knowledge in the kitchen – sauces can increase your bottom line.
 They aren’t just for high-end dining, either.
-“I was working with a customer who is using a wide variety of sauces like basil pestos and aïolis for her panini.
-It’s the sauces like these which are making these her signature sandwiches,” Sanderson said.
+Use a wide variety of sauces like basil pestos and aïolis for paninis; it’s the sauces like these which can turn any item into your signature sandwiches.